A Beautiful Mind (film)

-A Beautiful Mind is a 2001 American biographical drama film directed by Ron Howard.
-Written by Akiva Goldsman, its screenplay was inspired by Sylvia Nasar's 1998 biography of the mathematician John Nash, a Nobel Laureate in Economics.
-A Beautiful Mind stars Russell Crowe as Nash, along with Ed Harris, Jennifer Connelly, Paul Bettany, Adam Goldberg, Judd Hirsch, Josh Lucas, Anthony Rapp, and Christopher Plummer in supporting roles.
-The story begins in Nash's days as a graduate student at Princeton University.
-Early in the film, Nash begins to develop paranoid schizophrenia and endures delusional episodes while watching the burden his condition brings on his wife Alicia and friends.
+A Beautiful Mind is a 2001 American biographical drama film about the mathematician John Nash who won a Nobel Memorial Prize in Economic Sciences, played by Russell Crowe.
+The film is directed by Ron Howard based on a screenplay by Akiva Goldsman, who adapted the 1998 biography by Sylvia Nasar.
+In addition to Crowe, the film's cast features Ed Harris, Jennifer Connelly, Paul Bettany, Adam Goldberg, Judd Hirsch, Josh Lucas, Anthony Rapp, and Christopher Plummer in supporting roles.
+The story begins in Nash's days as a brilliant but asocial mathematics graduate student at Princeton University.
+After Nash accepts secretive work in cryptography, he becomes liable to a larger conspiracy and begins to question his reality.

-A Beautiful Mind was released theatrically in the United States on December 21, 2001.
-It went on to gross over $313 million worldwide and won four Academy Awards, for Best Picture, Best Director, Best Adapted Screenplay and Best Supporting Actress for Connelly.
+A Beautiful Mind was released theatrically in the United States on December 21, 2001, by Universal Pictures and internationally by DreamWorks Pictures.
+It received generally positive reviews and went on to gross over $313 million worldwide, and won four Academy Awards, for Best Picture, Best Director (Ron Howard), Best Adapted Screenplay and Best Supporting Actress (Jennifer Connelly).
 It was also nominated for Best Actor, Best Film Editing, Best Makeup, and Best Original Score.

 Plot

-In 1947, John Nash arrives at Princeton University as a co-recipient, with Martin Hansen, of the Carnegie Scholarship for mathematics.
-He meets fellow math and science graduate students Sol, Ainsley, and Bender, as well as his roommate Charles Herman, a literature student.
+In 1947, John Nash arrives at Princeton University as a co-recipient, with Martin Hansen, of the Carnegie Scholarship for Mathematics.
+He meets fellow math and science graduate students Sol, Ainsley, and Bender, and his roommate Charles Herman, a literature student.

-Determined to publish his own original idea, Nash is inspired when he and his classmates discuss how to approach a group of women at a bar.
-Hansen quotes Adam Smith advocating "every man for himself", but Nash argues that a cooperative approach would lead to better chances of success in developing a new concept of governing dynamics.
-Publishing an article on his theory, he earns an appointment at MIT where he chooses Sol and Bender over Hansen to join him.
+Determined to publish an original idea of his own, Nash is inspired when he and his classmates discuss how to approach a group of women at a bar.
+Nash argues that a cooperative approach would lead to better chances of success, which leads him to develop a new concept of governing dynamics.
+His theory earns him an appointment at MIT where he chooses Sol and Bender over Hansen to join him.

-In 1953, Nash is invited to the Pentagon to study encrypted enemy telecommunications, which he deciphers mentally.
-Bored with his regular duties at MIT, including teaching, he is recruited by the mysterious William Parcher of the United States Department of Defense with a classified assignment: to look for hidden patterns in magazines and newspapers to thwart a Soviet plot.
-Nash becomes increasingly obsessive in his search for these patterns, delivering his results to a secret mailbox, and comes to believe he is being followed.
+In 1953, Nash is invited to the Pentagon to decipher encrypted enemy telecommunications.
+Bored with his work at MIT, he is recruited by the mysterious William Parcher of the United States Department of Defense with a classified assignment: to identify hidden patterns in magazines and newspapers to thwart a Soviet plot.
+He is given an implanted diode that gives him a passcode to access a drop spot at a mansion.
+Nash becomes increasingly obsessive with his work and grows paranoid.

-One of his students, Alicia Larde, asks him to dinner, and they fall in love.
-On a return visit to Princeton, Nash runs into Charles and his niece, Marcee.
-With Charles' encouragement, he proposes to Alicia and they marry.
-Nash fears for his life after surviving a shootout between Parcher and Soviet agents, and learns Alicia is pregnant, but he is forced to continue his assignment.
-While delivering a guest lecture at Harvard University, Nash tries to flee from people he thinks are Soviet agents, led by psychiatrist Dr. Rosen, but is forcibly sedated and committed to a psychiatric facility.